Close

 Clients with Certain Communicable Diseases

-Under the authority of the Health Protection and Promotion Act (HPPA), (s.25), a specified list of diseases must be reported to the local Public Health Unit by certain health care professionals.
+Under the authority of the Health Protection and Promotion Act (HPPA), (O.Reg 135/18, s.25)), a specified list of diseases must be reported to the local Public Health Unit by certain healthcare professionals.
 The following are examples of communicable diseases that must be reported to the local Medical Officer of Health:

 • Chickenpox (Varicella)